mozilla/ActiveData/docs/Qb.md

 ### Translating Data Shape

-Qb operates on JSON, a focus on translating arrays of JSON, which is still just JSON.
+Qb operates on JSON, with a focus on translating arrays of JSON, which is still just JSON.
 Qb is not limited to arrays, and works on other (un)ordered sets that come out of databases and document stores.
 The [`select` clause](Qb_Clause_Select.md) is responsible for record-wise translation.

 ### Pivot Tables and Data Frames